kl456123/Detection/README.md

         * bbox_coder, used for representing bbox(can be 3d bbox)
         * model, (e.g. rpn_model.py, faster_rcnn_model.py)
         * sampler, all subsample methods, (e.g. balanced subsample, hard negative subsample,...)
+        * feature_extractors, use classic backbone to extract features
+        * matcher, used for matching bbox and gt box
+        * filler, used for weights initialization
+        * analyzer, used for get statistics of intermedia results

 If you want to develop a custom model, inherit from core/model.py and realize some abstract functions like ```init_params```,```init_modules``` and others